darinz/ML/practice-1/p3/solution_p3.md

 **Key insight:** **Variance = Total Error - Irreducible Error** when bias is zero.

-**19. Convexity is a desirable property in machine learning because it:**
+**Problem 19.
+Convexity is a desirable property in machine learning because it:**
 *   (a) guarantees gradient descent finds a global minimum in optimization problems for functions that have a global minimum
 *   (b) helps to avoid the model overfitting
 *   (c) speeds up model training